I have

 that all other social interactions are stained by a general lack of trust.

-how to trust there, through the
+and learn how to trust there, through the

 psychotherapeutic